rrrene/credo/guides/configuration/config_file.md

 For project `bar/`, the contents of `/home/rrrene/.credo.exs` and Credo's default config are relevant.

-Please not that, as mentioned above, Credo's config can also resive in a `config/` subdirectory at every step of the way.
+Please note that, as mentioned above, Credo's config can also reside in a `config/` subdirectory at every step of the way.

 Given this directory structure: